Manfred Eigen: Education and early life

-Eigen was born on 9 May 1927 in Bochum, the son of Hedwig (Feld) and Ernst Eigen, a chamber musician.
+Eigen was born on 9 May 1927 in Bochum, the son of Ernst and Hedwig (Feld) Eigen, a chamber musician.
 As a child he developed a deep passion for music, and studied piano.

 World War II interrupted his formal education.
 At age fifteen he was drafted into service in a German antiaircraft unit.
-He was captured by the Soviets toward the end of the war.
+He was captured by the Americans toward the end of the war.
 He managed to escape (he said later that escape was relatively easy), and walked hundreds of miles across defeated Germany, arriving in Göttingen in 1945.
 He lacked the necessary documentation for acceptance to university, but was admitted after he demonstrated his knowledge in an exam.
 He entered the university's first postwar class.

-Eigen desired to study physics, but since returning soldiers who were previously enrolled received priority, he enrolled in Geophysics.
-He earned an undergraduate degree and entered graduate study in natural sciences.
+Eigen desired to study physics, but since returning soldiers who were enrolled previously received priority, he enrolled in Geophysics.
+He earned an undergraduate degree and began graduate study in natural sciences.
 One of his advisors was Werner Heisenberg, the noted proponent of the uncertainty principle.
 He received his doctorate in 1951.